Skip to content

 Sofia packs 2,000 years into a walkable centre, so the best things to do sit within a 15-minute stroll of each other: the gold-domed Alexander Nevsky Cathedral, a Roman city called Serdica exposed under the metro, and the wall of green mountain, Vitosha, that rises straight off the boulevards.
 Give it two full days for the city and a third for the frescoed Boyana Church and a hike up Vitosha.
 One housekeeping note before you go: Bulgaria switched to the euro on 1 January 2026, so prices below are in euros, though small kiosks and museum desks still love cash.

-This guide is built around what is actually worth your time, in the order that makes sense on foot, with real opening hours and the couple of things that trip people up (a mountain lift that keeps breaking, a fresco you get eight minutes with).
-For the wider picture beyond the capital, browse our Bulgaria attractions hub; and if you are pairing Sofia with the rest of the country, see the 7-day Bulgaria itinerary, which uses the capital as its base.
+This guide is built around what’s actually worth your time, in the order that makes sense on foot, with real opening hours and the couple of things that trip people up (a mountain with no cable car left, a fresco you get eight minutes with).
+For the wider picture beyond the capital, browse our Bulgaria attractions hub; and if you’re pairing Sofia with the rest of the country, see the 7-day Bulgaria itinerary, which uses the capital as its base.
+If you’ve only got a Friday-to-Sunday city break, our 2-day Sofia itinerary takes this same list and sequences it hour by hour.

 How many days do you need in Sofia?